A Survey on Event-based Optical Marker Systems: Introduction

-Despite the impetus and vast amount of research in this field, a~comprehensive review of the current landscape of EBOMS is still missing.
-The rapid progress of neuromorphic vision yielded a large body of literature, targeting diverse applications (Fig.~\ref{fig:event_camera_trend} shows that the number of publications on event cameras, has increased exponentially in the last 25 years).
-A detailed review of existing methodologies, implementations, and application scenarios of EBOMS is essential, due to the recent technical advances, variety of approaches and opportunities in robotics, autonomous navigation, augmented reality (AR), and device-to-device communication.
-This paper fills this gap by providing a structured and comparative analysis of EBOMS.
-By identifying current trends and outlining open challenges, this survey is intended to foster innovation and pave the way for future research in this dynamic field.
+Despite their favorable reception, a~comprehensive review of the current landscape of EBOMS is still missing.
+In fact, the rapid progress of neuromorphic perception yielded a large body of research, fragmented across multiple scientific domains (Fig.~\ref{fig:event_camera_trend} shows that the number of publications on event cameras, has increased exponentially in the last 25 years).
+A~systematic review of existing methodologies, technologies, and applications in robotics, intelligent vehicles, augmented reality (AR), and telecommunications, is thus sorely needed.
+This paper tries to fill this gap by providing a comparative analysis of EBOMS in the last 15~years (it covers research between 2011 and~2026).
+By~identifying current trends and open challenges, this survey is intended to foster research and innovation in this highly-dynamic~field.

-This paper provides an extensive review of EBOMS in the last 15 years (it covers research between 2011 and 2025).
-The original contributions of this work, can be summarized as~follows: \begin{enumerate} \item We conduct the first structured review on EBOMS, consolidating knowledge from event-based vision and optical markers, and laying a solid foundation for further research.
-The proposed taxonomy provides researchers with a clear understanding of existing methodologies, roadblocks, and technological evolution over~time. \item We analyze and critically compare the existing EBOMS according to different criteria: sensing technology, marker design, coding/decoding schemes, data processing and object tracking, and deployment in the field (see~Table~\ref{Table:Survey}). \item We review key applications of EBOMS, including object tracking, pose estimation, and optical communication, and we discuss the pros and cons compared to conventional optical systems. \end{enumerate} The remainder of this paper is organized as follows.
-Sect.~\ref{Sect:BackGround} provides background information on event-based cameras and optical-marker systems.
-The main applications of EBOMS are discussed in Sect.~\ref{Sect:Applications}.
-Finally, Sect.~\ref{Sect:Conclusion} draws the conclusions, and Sect.~\ref{Sect:FutureWork} puts forwards recommendations and identifies several promising directions for future research.
+In summary, the~original contributions of this paper can be stated as~follows: \begin{enumerate} \item We conduct the first structured review of EBOMS, consolidating knowledge from event-based vision and optical-marker systems, and laying the groundwork for future research.
+The proposed taxonomy provides researchers with a clear understanding of theoretical underpinnings, roadblocks, and technical evolution over~time. \item We analyze and critically compare the existing EBOMS according to different criteria: sensing technology, marker design, coding/decoding schemes, data processing and object tracking, and deployment in the field (see~Table~\ref{Table:Survey}). \item We review key applications of EBOMS, including object tracking, pose estimation, and optical communication, and we weigh up their pros and cons compared to the conventional frame-based systems. \end{enumerate} The remainder of this paper is organized as follows.
+Sect.~\ref{Sect:BackGround} provides background information on event cameras and optical-marker systems.
+In Sect.~\ref{Sect:Applications}, we give an account of the main applications of EBOMS.
+Finally, in Sect.~\ref{Sect:FutureWork}, the conclusions are drawn and several promising directions for future research are~discussed.